hknapp518/Data-Analyst-Project/README.md

 ## Step 2: Setting Up and cleaning the data

-To begin the analysis, we need to set up our data environment by installing SQL Server Management Studio (SSMS) and loading the AdventureWorks databases.
-This will provide both structured data warehouse (post-restructured) and lightweight raw (pre-restructured) data for our project.
-We are going to look at 3 tables, the customer table, the Date, and the product table.
-We will clean the data to only pull columns that we need for the business request.
+To begin the analysis, we will set up our data environment by installing SQL Server Management Studio (SSMS) and loading the AdventureWorks databases.
+This will provide access to both the restructured data warehouse (post-restructured) and the lightweight raw data (pre-restructured).
+For this phase of the project, we will focus on three key tables: the Customer table, the Date table, and the Product table.
+We will clean the data by selecting only the relevant columns needed to address the specific business requests.

 ![5  Customer table top 1000 rows before cleaning](https://github.com/user-attachments/assets/2ff95739-dbba-4143-9e0c-97052f0248c9)
 ![2 cleaned](https://github.com/user-attachments/assets/3aaa9c8b-d6e5-48bc-903a-6926bb1871f9)